BlackWatchuser/github_libraries/MySQL/InnoDB/Indexes/Index_Page_Structures.md

 The fields stored in this structure are (not in order):

-* Index ID: The ID of the index this page belongs to.
+* **`Index ID`**: The ID of the index this page belongs to.

-* Format Flag: The format of the records in this page, stored in the high bit (0x8000) of the "Number of Heap Records" field.
-Two values are possible: COMPACT and REDUNDANT.
+* **`Format Flag`**: The format of the records in this page, stored in the high bit (0x8000) of the "Number of Heap Records" field. **`Two values are possible: COMPACT and REDUNDANT`**.
 Described fully below.

-* Maximum Transaction ID: The maximum transaction ID of any modification to any record in this page.
+* **`Maximum Transaction ID`**: **`The maximum transaction ID of any modification to any record in this page`**.

-* Number of Heap Records: The total number of records in the page, including the infimum and supremum system records, and garbage (deleted) records.
+* **`Number of Heap Records`**: **`The total number of records in the page, including the infimum and supremum system records, and garbage (deleted) records`**.

-* Number of Records: The number of non-deleted user records in the page.
+* **`Number of Records`**: The number of non-deleted user records in the page.

-* Heap Top Position: The byte offset of the "end" of the currently used space.
+* **`Heap Top Position`**: The byte offset of the "end" of the currently used space.
 All space between the heap top and the end of the page directory is free space.

-* First Garbage Record Offset: A pointer to the first entry in the list of garbage (deleted) records.
-The list is singly-linked together using the "next record" pointers in each record header.
+* **`First Garbage Record Offset`**: **`A pointer to the first entry in the list of garbage (deleted) records.
+The list is singly-linked together using the "next record" pointers in each record header`**.
 (This is called "free" within InnoDB, but this name is somewhat confusing.)

-* Garbage Space: The total number of bytes consumed by the deleted records in the garbage record list.
+* **`Garbage Space`**: The total number of bytes consumed by the deleted records in the garbage record list.

-* Last Insert Position: The byte offset of the record that was last inserted into the page.
+* **`Last Insert Position`**: The byte offset of the record that was last inserted into the page.

-* Page Direction: Three values are currently used for page direction: LEFT, RIGHT, and NO_DIRECTION.
-This is an indication as to whether this page is experiencing sequential inserts (to the left [lower values] or right [higher values]) or random inserts.
+* **`Page Direction`**: Three values are currently used for page direction: **`LEFT, RIGHT, and NO_DIRECTION`**.
+This is an indication as to whether this page is experiencing sequential inserts (to `the left [lower values] or right [higher values]`) or random inserts.
 At each insert, the record at the last insert position is read and its key is compared to the currently inserted record's key, in order to determine insert direction.

-* Number of Inserts in Page Direction: Once the page direction is set, any following inserts that don't reset the direction (due to their direction differing) will instead increment this value.
+* **`Number of Inserts in Page Direction`**: Once the page direction is set, any following inserts that don't reset the direction (due to their direction differing) will instead increment this value.

-* Number of Directory Slots: The size of the page directory in "slots", which are each 16-bit byte offsets.
+* **`Number of Directory Slots`**: The size of the page directory in "slots", which are each 16-bit byte offsets.

-* Page Level: The level of this page in the index.
+* **`Page Level`**: The level of this page in the index.
 Leaf pages are at level 0, and the level increments up the B+tree from there.
 In a typical 3-level B+tree, the root will be level 2, some number of internal non-leaf pages will be level 1, and leaf pages will be level 0.
 This will be discussed in more detail in a future post as it relates to logical structure.

 ## Record format: redundant versus compact

-The COMPACT record format is new in the Barracuda table format, while the REDUNDANT record format is the original one in the Antelope table format (neither of which had a name officially until Barracuda was created).
-The COMPACT format mostly eliminated information that was redundantly stored in each record and can be obtained from the data dictionary, such as the number of fields, which fields are nullable, and which fields are dynamic length.
+**`The COMPACT record format is new in the Barracuda table format, while the REDUNDANT record format is the original one in the Antelope table format`** (neither of which had a name officially until Barracuda was created).
+The COMPACT format mostly eliminated information that was redundantly stored in each record and can be obtained from the data dictionary, **`such as the number of fields, which fields are nullable, and which fields are dynamic length`**.

 ## An aside on record pointers